alexpotter10/skywaybridgestatus/README.md

 3. Posts of status changes to Twitter feed (@SkywayStatus)
 4. Improvements to data collection procedures
 5. Optimization of data storage and delivery

+## Steps to Configure Project

+1. Copy `config_template.php` and rename to `config.php`
+2. Add in the required parameters (e.g. MySQL database and Weather Underground API key)

+That's it, you're ready to roll!